-Copper Valley Electric Association, Inc. (CVEA) is the licensee, owner, and operator of the existing 12-megawatt Solomon Gulch Hydroelectric Project, Federal Energy Regulatory Commission (FERC) Project No. 2742 (Project).
-The Solomon Gulch Project is a major project located on Solomon Gulch Creek near Valdez, Alaska.
+Copper Valley Electric Association, Inc. (CVEA or Licensee) is the Licensee, owner, and operator of the existing 12-megawatt Solomon Gulch Hydroelectric Project (Project), Federal Energy Regulatory Commission (FERC) Project No. 2742.
+The Solomon Gulch Project is a major project located on Solomon Lake near Valdez, Alaska.
 The original license was issued on June 21, 1978, for a term of 50 years, and expires on May 31, 2028.
 CVEA is pursuing a new license for the Project using the FERC Traditional Licensing Process.
-CVEA submitted a Pre-Application Document (PAD) and Notice of Intent on April 28, 2023. detailed description of the Solomon Gulch Project is provided in the PAD.
+CVEA submitted a Pre-Application Document (PAD) and Notice of Intent on April 28, 2023.
+A detailed description of the Solomon Gulch Project is provided in the PAD.

-On November 20, 2023, CVEA filed a Draft Study Plan (DSP) with FERC and distributed it to stakeholders.
+On November 20, 2023, CVEA filed a Draft Study Plan (DSP) with FERC2 and distributed it to stakeholders.
 The DSP outlined seven studies proposed to take place in summer 2024 as part of the relicensing process.
-CVEA filed the Final Study Plan (FSP) filed with FERC on April 10, 2024 (CVEA 2024) and the Draft Study Report (DSR) on January 24, 2025.
+CVEA filed the Final Study Plan (FSP) filed with FERC on April 10, 2024 (CVEA 2024).3

 This report describes the results of the Vegetation Characterization Study, which was conducted following methods described in the FSP.
 Variances to the study are described in Section 6.0.
 No vegetation map had previously been prepared for the Solomon Gulch Project area (CVEA 2023).
 The Vegetation Characterization Study was designed to address this data gap and to provide mapping information for wetlands and wildlife habitats.
 Existing National Wetlands Inventory (NWI) wetland mapping for the Project area is outdated (U.S. Fish and Wildlife Service [USFWS] 1978) and does not provide information on the additional landscape features needed to map wildlife habitats.
-The mapping of wildlife habitats in the Vegetation Characterization Study was used in conjunction with the Wildlife Habitat Evaluation Study (Final Study Report [FSR], Appendix E) to provide information on the expected occurrence and habitat use of wildlife species of concern in the Project area.
+The mapping of wildlife habitats in the Vegetation Characterization Study was used in conjunction with the Wildlife Habitat Evaluation Study (Draft Study Report, Appendix E) to provide information on the expected occurrence and habitat use of wildlife species of concern in the Project area.